-A new 230 kV transmission line will connect the transformer substation to the switchyard at the connection to the provincial power grid south of the Seaforth Transformer Station.
-As shown on the Site Plan (Appendix A), it will be built within municipal road right-of ways ("ROWs") along Rodgerville Road, Line 17 and Road 183.
-The transmission line will be installed above ground on utility poles according to the requirements of the authorities having jurisdiction.
-In areas where the transmission lines intersect watercourses, overhead line construction procedures will be employed, as described in Section 3.1.2.
-It is anticipated that the utility poles will be approximately 25 to 35 m high, at a spacing of approximately 100 m.
-A conceptual drawing of the utility pole is shown in Figure C14 of Appendix C.
+A new 230 kV transmission line will connect the transformer substation to the switchyard at the connection point to the provincial power grid, south of the Seaforth Transformer Station.
+As shown on the Site Plan (Appendix A), it will be built within municipal road right-of ways ("ROWs") along Sararas Road, Rodgerville Road, and Road 183.
+The transmission line will be installed either above ground on utility poles or underground in a trench according to the requirements of the authorities having jurisdiction.
+In areas where the transmission lines intersect watercourses, directional drilling, punch and bore, isolated or dry open-cut, or overhead line construction procedures will be employed, as described in Section 3.1.2.
+If installed above ground, it is anticipated that the utility poles will be approximately 25 to 35 m high, at a spacing of approximately 100 m.
+A conceptual drawing of the utility pole is shown in Figure C13 of Appendix C.